knowledgefoundation/knowledgefoundation.github.io/_posts/2020-05-24-probablity-distribution.md

 ## Probablity mass function

-is a function that gives the probability of a **discrete random variable** is exactly equal to some value.
+is a function that gives the probability of a **discrete random variable** which is exactly equal to some value.
 The following table shows the probablity mass function of roll of a die

 <table class="table">
   <thead class="thead-dark">